 A Guide To Visiting Sella E Mosca Winery, Alghero

-I have recently visited the Cantine Sella e Mosca (that’s the name in Italian) during a trip to Alghero and loved the experience, and the wines (which I already knew, actually) and thought I’d share a few facts to raise your interest.
+I visited the Cantine Sella e Mosca (that’s the name in Italian) during a recent trip to Alghero and loved the experience, and the wines (which as I said I already knew) and thought I’d share my experience to raise your interest.
 I am sure you will want to visit by the time you are done reading this post.

 A Short History Of Sella E Mosca Winery

-Sella e Mosca was founded in 1899 by two young men from Piemonte, Erminio Sella and Edgardo Mosca, who reclaimed a broad area that was used as a pasture and turned it into a profitable business.
+Sella e Mosca Winery was founded in 1899 by two young men from Piemonte, Erminio Sella, who was an enginner, and Edgardo Mosca, who was a lawyer.
+They reclaimed a broad area that was used as a pasture and turned it into a profitable business.

-With time, the Sella e Mosca winery grew to be the largest in Sardinia and one of the largest in Europe, and it makes some of the most delicious wines you may have in Sardinia.
+With time, the Sella e Mosca Winery grew to be the largest in Sardinia and one of the largest in Europe, and they make some of the most delicious wines in Sardinia.
 Its wines are now exported around the world so you may come across them in the best wine shops and on the menu of the best restaurants.

-The winery was acquired by Campari Group in 2002 and was then acquired by Terra Moretti in 2016.
+Sella e Mosca Winery was acquired by the Campari Group in 2002.
+In 2016, it was further acquired by Terra Moretti.

 Sella e Mosca